South Branch Schoolhouse

-The South Branch Schoolhouse is a historic building at 2120 South Branch Road in Branchburg, Somerset County, New Jersey.
+The South Branch Schoolhouse, also known as the Little Red Schoolhouse, is a historic building located at 2120 South Branch Road in the township of Branchburg in Somerset County, New Jersey, United States.
 It was built in 1873 with Late Victorian / Italianate style.
 The schoolhouse was added to the National Register of Historic Places on March 30, 2005 for its significance in architecture and education.

+History and description

+The Late Victorian style building is a rural one-room schoolhouse built in 1873 near the community of South Branch and the South Branch Raritan River.
+It is a one-story gable-fronted frame structure featuring a belfry with Italianate style.
+It was used for education until 1950.
+It was purchased by the township in 1963 and is now used as a community center.